jsm8989/vesicles_iii/lab_notes.md

 - proceeded with imaging anyway, at first the sample was lovely but very quickly became one of the worst (took some great "fail" images though).
 Lots of tethers, "coronas", movement etc. Did get one nice one but could not find on confocal, then tried to find again on Nikon and also unsuccessful
 - V2 was aspherical and I caught fission footage
 - V3 was good but took too long so once done with Nikon it had many internal babies
+- Got a few more but hard to find on confocal... overall 21GB of Nikon data from today!
+Talk to Viola about analysis later